1. Do only children who live in Yarmouth attend this school?

 Field trips happen with the help of volunteer driver parents.
 They tend to be very fun outings as families and siblings are welcome to come along.
 Some of our trips in the past have included an alpaca farm, apple picking, the grocery store, and many other exotic locations...

-School runs from 9:00- 11:30AM.
-The three year olds have classes on Tuesday and Thursday mornings, and the four year olds have classes on Mon/Wed/Fri mornings.
+The three year olds have classes on Tuesday and Thursday mornings from 9:00-11:30a.
+The four year olds have classes on Mon/Wed/Fri mornings from 9-12:00p.
 We follow the Yarmouth school calendar.